eurocontrol-swim/swim-pubsub/README.md

 handler of its app (for sending/receiving data to/from the broker) as well as a `SubscriptionManagerService` object (for managing their topics and subscriptions in the Subscription Manager).

-### TopicGroup
+### Pipeline
-It represents a generic type of messaging data that can be split into sub types (topics) and routed in the broke
+Is a collection of handlers (callables) to be run in a pipeline mode and generate the data of a topic

 ### Topic
-It represents a sub type of a TopicGroup that takes care of routing its data in the broker which eventually will be consumed from a dedicated subscriber via a dedicated queue.
+It represents the topic to be routed in the broker and it handles its data generation via its pipeline.
+Its data generation can be triggered on demand.

+### ScheduledTopic
+It is a topic but it can also schedule its data generation and publishing in interval periods.

 ### Subscription Manager Service
 It wraps up the functionality of the Subscription Manager and is used by a `Client` in order to access it for topic